 - Are your kids capable of spending time alone or constantly trying to involve you in everything they do?

 - Do you, as parents, get any alone time or time away with friends?

 - Are children able to respect the right of parents to be alone and make certain decisions behind closed doors?

+One of the most important keys to a happy, healthy family is finding a balance between two competing needs—one for closeness and the other for distance.
 Don MacMannis, Ph.D. is a psychologist who has treated children and families for the past forty years.
 Award-winning PBS songwriter, he has produced a series of research-based songs and activities for social and emotional learning at kidseps.com.
 He has also co-written a book about healthy families, and free family assessments can be found at howsyourfamily.com.